Ganesh2609/VulnerableSpeechASR/README.md

-# Tamil ASR for Vulnerable Populations

-## CrewX@LT-EDI-2025: Transformer-Based Tamil ASR with AVMD Denoising and GRU-VAD 🎯
+# CrewX@LT-EDI-2025: Transformer-Based Tamil ASR with AVMD Denoising and GRU-VAD 🎯

 This repository contains the implementation of our state-of-the-art Tamil Automatic Speech Recognition (ASR) system designed for elderly and transgender populations.
 Our approach achieved **1st place** in the LT-EDI 2025 shared task with a Word Error Rate (WER) of **31.9**.